A Linear Reconstruction Approach for Attribute Inference Attacks against Synthetic Data: Results

 Our findings show that protection against inference attacks and utility of synthetic data are both conditioned on multiple factors such as the SDG algorithm, the synthetic data size, and the type of attack.
 To understand if SDG algorithms can provide sufficient utility while protecting against attribute inference, we systematically evaluate the tradeoffs between attack accuracy and measurement error.

 Figure~\ref{fig:priv_utility_tradeoff} shows the tradeoff between privacy and utility achieved by all models for synthetic data sizes from $m=10$ to $10^6$.
-For each data point, we report the maximum attack accuracy $\Amax$ (see Appendix~\ref{appsec:priv_util_tradeoffs} to visualize tradeoffs for each attack separately).
+For each data point, we report the maximum attack accuracy across the three attacks ($\Advs$, $\Advi$, and $\Advw$):

 The maximum accuracy represents an upper-bound empirical estimate, and may not be reached by an adversary in practice.
-However, it can be a useful worst-case metric when evaluating privacy-utility tradeoffs empirically.
+However, it can be a useful worst-case metric when evaluating privacy-utility tradeoffs empirically (tradeoffs for each attack separately are reported in \ifusenixfinal the extended version of the paper~\cite{annamalai2023linear}\else Appendix~\ref{appsec:priv_util_tradeoffs})\fi).

 To help visualise these tradeoffs, we set baseline rates at $\Amax > 60\%$ (high attack accuracy, y-axis) as well as $\Er < 0.20$ and $\Em < 0.20$ (low error rate, x-axis).
 We stress, however, that there is no consensus on which attack accuracy above 50\% in a game would be sufficient to significantly breach privacy in practice.
 Even at $\Amax = 50\%$, some outlier records may still be at risk~\cite{stadler2022synthetic}.
 Similarly, an average relative error rate of 0.20 might, for instance, be too high for statistical analyses in low-powered study and result in incorrect estimates of effect, especially at small synthetic data sizes~\cite{loken2017measurement}.